rokath/trice/doc/ReadMe.md

 #### subcommand switch '-src'
 - This is a `string` switch.
 It has one parameter.
 Its default value is `./` (the actual directory).
 - This is a multi-flag switch.
 It can be used several times and for directories and also for files.
-Right not usable yet in the form "-src *.c".
+Right now not usable yet in the form "-src *.c".
 - Example: `trice u  -dry-run -v -src ./examples/ -src src.C/trice.h` will scan all C|C++ header and source code files inside directory ./examples and scan also file trice.h inside src.C directory.
-It will create|extend a list file til.json in the current directory.
+It would create|extend a list file til.json in the current directory without the **-dry-run** Switch.

 #### subcommand switch '-list'
 - This is a `string` switch.
 It has one parameter.
 Its default value is `./til.json` (the **t**race **i**d **l**ist inside the actual directory).
 The with '-list' specified JSON file is the key to display the ID coded trices during runtime and should be under version control.